Skip to main content

 Overview

-Data Owner Retention is a feature that becomes available when a Discover customer has ‘advanced policy’ added to their provisioning.
-It allows administrators to define a set of labels which data owner can apply to their content items on a Discover report.
+Data Owner Retention is a feature that becomes available when a Discover customer has the ‘advanced policy’ option added to their provisioning.
+It allows administrators to define a set of labels that data owners can apply to their content items on a Discover report.
 These labels can then be used to power a disposition process.
 For example, data owners could apply a "delete" label to items that are no longer useful to them, and that label could be tested in a Discover Data Governance workflow to trigger the delete action.

 This guide is divided into three sections: configuration, Data Owner interaction, and administration.